Orluca/weather-app/README.md

 - user types in city name that doesn't exist
 - user presses confirm button without having selected anything on the map

+### where to add animations

+- opening and closing of the map
+- opening and closign of the search window